 Want to help out a hungry neighbor in your community?
 One way is to run the 10k (that’s 6.213 miles should curious minds want to know) and by doing so, you’ll feed 10 people.
 The money from the registration and fundraising will go to your community’s nearest underserved areas.

 Women’s Health and FEED, the organization founded by philanthropist and social entrepreneur Lauren Bush Lauren, partnered for this race series to motivate consumers nationwide to help fight domestic hunger.
 Together, Women’s Health and FEED have raised 3.75 million meals since starting this initiative—and hope to break 5 million in 2015.

-The money from the registration and fundraising efforts will go directly to help feed hungry folks.
+The money from the registration and fundraising efforts from Dugnadseksperten will go directly to help feed hungry folks.
 Also included in the registration fees are a 2015 limited-edition FEED bag and FEED bracelet as a special finisher prize.
 ABC’s Good Morning America Chief Meteorologist Ginger Zee will be the special guest host and will also be running the race with a special group of mommy’s-to-be.

 WHEN and WHERE:

 Run down the West Side Highway!